Kevil-hui/bug-report/xss+csrf-强制科技综合教务管理系统.md

 3、After confirming the login status, I will visit http://evil.com/target.com/jsxsd/jwcsrf.html

-4、After accessing CSRF, x s s will be triggered automatically, because changing the password needs to verify the original password.
+4、After accessing CSRF, xss will be triggered automatically, because changing the password needs to verify the original password.
 You can inject XSS page into other users' background through CSRF, and get user cookies by xss

   ![maze]( https://github.com/Kevil-hui/bug-report/blob/master/pic/5.jpg)